janhavik1522/Demo/README.md

 # Demo
-This is my first github project
+This is my first Git Repository.
+Author - Janhavi Kamble